roberto-arista/TypedBot/README.md

 + If type annotations are not checked at runtime, how do I know if I am doing something wrong?

     You need to use a static type checker, like [mypy](http://mypy-lang.org) or [pyre](https://pyre-check.org).
 You could tie the static type checker to your favorite code editor linter functionality.
 I use [SublimeText](https://www.sublimetext.com) with the [SublimeLinter](http://www.sublimelinter.com/en/stable/) plugin.
 You can install mypy as [extension](https://github.com/fredcallaway/SublimeLinter-contrib-mypy) for the SublimeLinter plugin.
-In my experience, in a similar way to unit tests, type annotations are extremely helpful during refactoring.
+In my experience, in a similar way to unit tests, type annotations are extremely helpful during the refactoring process.

 + Ok, sold.
 I want to try it.
 How can I install it?